Checchi Capital Advisers LLC Buys 2,343 Shares of Barclays PLC (NYSE:BCS)

-Checchi Capital Advisers LLC grew its position in shares of Barclays PLC (NYSE:BCS) by 17.1% during the first quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The fund owned 16,032 shares of the financial services provider’s stock after acquiring an additional 2,343 shares during the quarter.
-Checchi Capital Advisers LLC’s holdings in Barclays were worth $115,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Checchi Capital Advisers LLC increased its stake in Barclays PLC (NYSE:BCS) by 17.1% during the first quarter, according to its most recent filing with the Securities and Exchange Commission.
+The firm owned 16,032 shares of the financial services provider’s stock after purchasing an additional 2,343 shares during the quarter.
+Checchi Capital Advisers LLC’s holdings in Barclays were worth $115,000 at the end of the most recent quarter.

-Several other institutional investors have also recently made changes to their positions in BCS.
-Advisors Asset Management Inc. grew its position in Barclays by 5.4% in the 4th quarter.
-Advisors Asset Management Inc. now owns 23,824 shares of the financial services provider’s stock worth $186,000 after purchasing an additional 1,228 shares in the last quarter.
-Park National Corp OH lifted its holdings in Barclays by 13.3% during the first quarter.
-Park National Corp OH now owns 11,609 shares of the financial services provider’s stock worth $83,000 after acquiring an additional 1,361 shares during the period.
-Covenant Partners LLC boosted its position in Barclays by 1.6% in the fourth quarter.
-Covenant Partners LLC now owns 95,341 shares of the financial services provider’s stock worth $744,000 after purchasing an additional 1,503 shares during the last quarter.
-Profund Advisors LLC grew its stake in Barclays by 2.9% in the 4th quarter.
-Profund Advisors LLC now owns 54,986 shares of the financial services provider’s stock valued at $429,000 after purchasing an additional 1,534 shares during the period.
-Finally, Advisory Research Inc. raised its stake in shares of Barclays by 5.4% during the 4th quarter.
-Advisory Research Inc. now owns 32,261 shares of the financial services provider’s stock worth $252,000 after purchasing an additional 1,649 shares during the period.
-Institutional investors own 3.29% of the company’s stock.
+Several other institutional investors have also bought and sold shares of the company.
+Arrowstreet Capital Limited Partnership raised its stake in shares of Barclays by 34.2% in the fourth quarter.
+Arrowstreet Capital Limited Partnership now owns 15,760,226 shares of the financial services provider’s stock valued at $122,930,000 after buying an additional 4,013,456 shares during the period.
+Balyasny Asset Management LLC increased its stake in shares of Barclays by 268.6% in the third quarter.
+Balyasny Asset Management LLC now owns 3,822,683 shares of the financial services provider’s stock worth $24,465,000 after purchasing an additional 2,785,466 shares in the last quarter.
+Renaissance Technologies LLC lifted its stake in shares of Barclays by 326.2% during the 1st quarter.
+Renaissance Technologies LLC now owns 2,405,686 shares of the financial services provider’s stock valued at $19,005,000 after buying an additional 1,841,259 shares in the last quarter.
+Millennium Management LLC boosted its holdings in Barclays by 1,124.7% in the 4th quarter.
+Millennium Management LLC now owns 1,595,396 shares of the financial services provider’s stock worth $12,444,000 after buying an additional 1,465,127 shares during the period.
+Finally, Jane Street Group LLC raised its holdings in Barclays by 611.0% during the 2nd quarter.
+Jane Street Group LLC now owns 1,678,838 shares of the financial services provider’s stock valued at $12,759,000 after acquiring an additional 1,442,726 shares during the period.
+Hedge funds and other institutional investors own 3.29% of the company’s stock.

 Barclays Increases Dividend